puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

   }
 }
 ```
-10. Navigate to **/nginx/tasks/backup_logs.json** and open the file.
-Replace the code in the file with the following block:
+10. Open **/nginx/tasks/backup_logs.json** and replace the code in the file with the following block:

 ```
 {